appuio/ops-techlab/labs/32_update_hosts.md

 logging-fluentd-s2k2j     1/1       Running   1          1h
 ```

-Since we want to update the whole cluster, you will need to repeat these steps on all servers.
+Since we want to update the whole cluster, <b>you will need to repeat these steps on all servers</b>.
 Masters do not need to be drained because they do not run any pods (unschedulable by default).

 ---